Gangtok district: Geography

 The district occupies an area of 560 km2.

-The two important Mountain Passes of East Sikkim are Nathula and Jelepla, both passes connects Sikkim with China.
+The two important Mountain Passes of East Sikkim are Nathula and Jelepla, both passes connects Sikkim with Tibet.

-Military-wise, the district is a very sensitive area with the Indian army having control over most areas east of Gangtok and near its borders with People's Republic of China and Bhutan.
+Military-wise, the district is a very sensitive area with the Indian army having control over most areas east of Gangtok and near its borders with Tibet and Bhutan.
 Visitors to this region are restricted and just a few areas are open to tourists in the areas east of Gangtok.

 Popular tourist locales of East Sikkim and Pakyong districts are the Tsongmo Lake, Lake Menmecho, Dzuluk, Baba Mandir, Gnathang Valley, Elephant Lake Kupup, Lungthung View Point, Tukla Valley, Thambi View Point and the Nathu La pass.
 The pass was first opened during the 1904 Younghusband Expedition to Tibet.
 It saw a tremendous boom in trade during 1950–1959 when the Chinese troops occupying Tibet were supplied through the pass.
 The pass and Baba Mandir are open to Indian nationals only.
 To enter this region a special permit is required; the Inner Line Permit has to be obtained one day prior to departure.
 This permit is made through local tourist offices.
 Other tourist areas include the town of Gangtok, the Phodong Monastery north of Gangtok and the Rumtek Monastery.

 Other special attractions in the Capital City Gangtok are M G Marg, Hanuman Tok, Ranka Monastery, Himalayan Zoological Park, Palzor Stadium, Tashi View Point, Pakyong Airport view Point.
 Zuluk And Gnathang Valley are famous attractions in East Sikkim.